 You can install W3 Total Cache by searching it in plugin directory under WordPress dashboard > Plugins> Add New.

 I am sure that most of you already know how to install a plugin in WordPress.
 But who are new to WordPress can refer this beginners’ guide How to install WordPress Plugins by three different methods.
 You can install and activate W3Total Cache plugin using this guide.
 Once you installed this plugin then comes the real task i.e. configuring it for most optimized performance.

 So let’s start, how you can setup W3 Total Cache WordPress plugin for better performance of your WordPress site.

 How to Configure W3 Total Cache WordPress plugin

-You can navigate to W3 Total Cache settings by clicking Performance button on left sidebar in dashboard of your WordPress.
-I am sharing the settings which are used on this site and on our other sites, and we noticed huge improvement in page loading time and number of requests by using this plugin.
+You can navigate to W3 Total Cache settings by clicking Performance button on the left sidebar in the dashboard of your WordPress.
+I am sharing the settings which are used on this site and on our other sites, and we noticed a huge improvement in page loading time and number of requests by using this plugin.

 This improvement was magical and I was like really?
 Unbelievable…it’s Amazing…